2015 Calendar of Events

 Briefly here is the offering per property:

-Gorges Grant, Juniper Hill or the Milestone (when your ticket is drawn, you pick which property from one of the three) three-night stay with breakfast for two at Raspberri's Restaurant each morning, one dinner for two at Angelina's Restaurant, plus two tickets to the Ogunquit Playhouse, plus a round of golf for two with cart at The Ledges and a welcome gift.
+Gorges Grant, Juniper Hill or the Milestone (when your ticket is drawn, you pick which property from one of the three) three-night stay with breakfast for two at Raspberri's Restaurant each morning, one dinner for two at Angelina's Restaurant, plus two tickets to the Ogunquit Playhouse, plus a welcome gift.
 Only 400 tickets (for this package) will be sold at $20 per ticket.
-Drawing: May 11, 2015.
-Congratulations to the Gubin family who won the 2014 stay with ticket #25!
+Drawing: June 1, 2016.

-Meadowmere Resort: (three night stay) plus one dinner for two at Gypsy Sweethearts, plus one lunch for two at Cornerstone, plus two tickets for the Ogunquit Playhouse, plus a round of golf for two with cart at Links at Outlook, plus half hour Swedish massages by Your Body Works (one 30-minute massage per person).
+Meadowmere Resort: (three night stay) plus one dinner for two at Gypsy Sweethearts, plus a $50 gift certificate to Cornerstone, plus two tickets for the Ogunquit Playhouse, plus half hour Swedish massages by Your Body Works (one 30-minute massage per person).
 Only 400 tickets (for this package) will be sold at $20 per ticket.
-Drawing: May 11, 2015.
-Congratulations to the Maurice family who won the 2014 stay with ticket #25!
-That's right, the same ticket number won both raffles!
+Drawing: June 1, 2016.

-Sea Chambers (three-night stay), plus one dinner for two at Clay Hill Farm, plus one dinner for two at Miranda's, plus two tickets to the Ogunquit Playhouse, plus a round of golf for two with cart at The Ledges, plus a welcome basket.
+Sea Chambers (three-night stay), plus one dinner for two at Clay Hill Farm, plus one dinner for two at Jonathan's, plus two tickets to the Ogunquit Playhouse, plus a welcome basket.
 Only 400 tickets (for this package) will be sold at $20 per ticket.
-Drawing: May 11, 2015.
-Congratulations to the Comstock family who won the 2014 stay with ticket #114!
+Drawing: June 1, 2016.

 Ogunquit is essentially a tranquil, small village where you can enjoy the simple pleasures at a peaceful pace, no matter how crowded it may become at times.
 It offers almost everything to almost everyone as perhaps nowhere else in the country can: the finest stretch of pristine beach whose glistening white sand flows wide and long; a picturesque small harbor, with its fishing and pleasure boats moving easily at their quiet moorings and crowned by a unique draw-footbridge; the quaint New England flavor of the Village Center with its countless restaurants, art galleries, gift shops, inns, hotels and guesthouses; awesome views of high waves crashing against rocks, and soothing views of gentle waters easing up onto clean white sand; kayaking, paddle-boarding and fine golf courses nearby; the Ogunquit Playhouse, movie theaters and small repertory companies; boat rides, either for sightseeing or for trapping Maine’s famous lobster or for fishing in the deep dark sea; the exceptionally stirring and exhilarating Marginal Way footpath which winds along a craggy promontory shadowing the vast Atlantic for a sandpiper’s view of the famed rocky coast of Maine.
 Over the past 100 years, this attractive seaside village has evolved without losing any of its charisma or endearing quaintness.